Nareshrana1999/Student-Feedback-System/README.md

 ## How to Use
 ### 1. Admin Login
-- Go to the [Live Demo](https://student-feedback-system-form.vercel.app) or your local server.
+- Go to the [website](https://student-feedback-system-form.vercel.app) or your local server.
 - Select the **Administrator** role and log in with the admin credentials above.

 ### 2. User Management